MLeidel/TkAuto/README.md

 # TkAuto

-Tkinter is a fast and time tested GUI module for Python.
+"tkinter" is a useful Python module for creating GUI
-Tkinter lacks some of the 'high-end' features found in newer
-packages like Qt and Gtk3.
-Still tkinter allows you to put
-together a solid app vary quickly.

-TkAuto is a 'system' I built to speed up the tkinter coding
-process.
+desktop applications or small utilities.

+TkAuto is a Python program that uses specs from a spread-sheet
+to generate Python-tkinter code - the basis for a GUI app.

 TkAuto uses an Excel spreadsheet, a Python-tkinter template, and
 the tkinter grid layout to help get the app layout coded quickly.